Contact Reeves Audio Video by Email

 - Dave"

 On Sunday, October 9, 2005 at the AES Convention at the Javitz Center in Manhattan, I was invited by Dave Simons and Eliot Mazer as a panelist along with old engineering comrads Frank leico, Don Puluse, and Phil Ramone to offer our experiences as early participants in "The History of the Grand Recording Studio".
 In a pre meeeting with fellow engineers, I asked Phil Ramone if he remembered Dave Sarser.
 His memory kicked in.
 He was so moved with his appreciation of Dave, that most of his presention on the history of recording in Manhattan was dedicated to acknologing Dave Sarser's contribution to A&R Studio's beginnings.
 Phil also went on to mention his appreciation for Dave's influence on his musicianship.
-J.R.
-4/116/06
+Jim Reeves 4/16/06

 A colleague of Dave's, Skitch Henderson was the well known orchestra leader of Johnny Carson's Tonight Show.
 He is still known today as the "New York Pops" Orchestra leader.
 Skitch's high profile gave him access to the jingle business and movie and television soundtrack scene, as well as to the top musicians in the country.
-Dave, Skitch and Skitch's wife, Ruth Henderson entered into a partnership in a recording studio and called it Studio3, simply named after the three partners.
+Dave, Skitch and Skitch's second wife, Ruth Henderson entered into a partnership in a recording studio and called it Studio3, simply named after the three partners.

-The studio was constructed by Dave in the last remaining landmark carriage house of the Peter Stuyvesant estate.
-The four story structure stood on east 57th Street in Manhattan.
-The building had two sections joined front (facing north on 57th street) and rear.
-The front section originally served as the servant's quarters, and the rear housed the horses and carriages.
-When renovated, offices were constructed on the second floor in the front section with leaded windows in eaves facing north looking on to 57th street.
-On the third floor was an elegant, spacious living room, kitchen, library and bath and served as Skitch and Ruth's living quarters for a time.
-A broad winding staircase led to the fourth floor bedroom and bath which flaunted a balcony which overlooked the scenic park-like area at the rear of the building, covering a city block of other buildings yards.
-A glass enclosed hall looking on to a patio connected the rear section of the building and led to the control room on the second floor.
-The hall also housed an EMT plate reverb unit for the studio's use.
-At the front of the rear building, a room was constructed over the shaftway in what was formerly where the lift was, which was, during it's carriage house days, used to bring up the horse-drawn Stuyvesent carriages.
+glass enclosed hall on the second floor, looking on to a patio, connected the rear section of the building which led to the control room.
+The hall also housed an EMT plate reverb effects unit for the studio's use.
+At the front of the rear building, a room was constructed over the shaftway in what was formerly the lift, which was, during it's carriage house days, used to bring up and house the horse-drawn Stuyvesent carriages.
 Over the shaft way, a newly installed floor now filled the former elevator shaft and supported the high ceiling-ed control room.

 The "base" of the console consisted of 20 19"rack mounted Altec all tube mic pre-amps that were part of the Roxy auction.
 Nine of the pre amps were used for microphone amplification.
 Three of the pre-amplifiers were used as summing amps for the mixer's three busses.
 Three of the pre-amplifiers were modified by Dave Sarser, by paralleling the output triodes and adding a feedback loop in the circuit to give them sufficient gain and power to output audio up to +24 decibels into 600 ohms to be used as the mixers final stage program buss amplifiers.